danielrdehaan/ReaMOD_Development/README.md

 - **Session Management**: Save and load plugin states (`.ReaMOD` files) for consistent sessions across projects.
 - **Custom Actions**: Provides custom actions that can be assigned to keyboard shortcuts or toolbar buttons for quick access.

+## Requirements:

+This REAPER script requires:
+- REAPER 7.20+ (could work with older versions but has not been tested)
+- ReaPack
+- SWS/S&M REAPER extension
+- ReaImGU

+## FMOD

+At this time, ReaMOD is intended to be used with FMOD version 2.03.09.

 ## Installation Instructions

 ReaMOD is a REAPER extension that integrates FMOD functionality.
 Due to FMOD licensing, you must supply your own FMOD API libraries.

+### Install Dependencies

+Before instllating ReaMOD be sure that you have already installed both the SWS/S&M and ReaImGui extension.
+They can be installed via the ReaPack Pack Manager for Reaper.

+1. Download and follow the installation instruction for ReaPack: https://reapack.com/

+Note: Users of macOS Catalina or newer may need to click on "Allow Anyway" in System Preferences > Security & Privacy after launching REAPER once for ReaPack to load when installed for the first time.
+Restart REAPER after approving.

+2. Once ReaPack is installed, open it from the menu bar Extensions > ReaPack > Browse Packages... and install the following extensions:
+    - SWS/S&M extensions
+    - ReaImGui: ReaScript binding for Dear ImGui

+### Installing ReaMOD

 1) Locate your REAPER resource folder
    In REAPER: Options → “Show REAPER resource path in explorer/finder”.